Matt Bahr

-Matthew David Bahr (born July 6, 1956) is a former professional American football placekicker in the National Football League (NFL), and professional soccer player in the North American Soccer League.
-He attended Neshaminy High School in Langhorne, Pennsylvania where he excelled in both football and soccer.
-He is the son of National Soccer Hall of Fame inductee Walter Bahr, and is the brother of NFL kicker Chris Bahr.
+Matthew David Bahr (born July 6, 1956) is an American former professional football placekicker in the National Football League (NFL), and professional soccer player in the North American Soccer League (NASL).
+He attended Neshaminy High School in Langhorne, Pennsylvania, where he excelled in both football and soccer.
+He is the son of National Soccer Hall of Fame inductee Walter Bahr, and is the brother of NFL kicker Chris Bahr; he and Chris are two of six players to have played in both professional soccer and the NFL.

-College and soccer career
+Soccer career

-As a senior at Penn State, in 1978, Bahr was a consensus All-America selection.
-In 1978, he signed with the Colorado Caribous of the North American Soccer League, for whom he made 24 appearances and made three assists.
+In 1978, he signed with the Caribous of Colorado of the North American Soccer League, for whom he made 24 appearances and made three assists.
 The Caribous traded him to the Tulsa Roughnecks during the season, and he made two appearances.
 On March 27, 1979, he signed with the Pennsylvania Stoners of the second division American Soccer League.